MicrosoftDocs/fabric-docs/docs/data-engineering/autotune.md

 ---
 title: Spark autotune configuration and how to Enable or disable it?
-description: Discover how autotune auto-adjusts Spark configurations, minimizing workload execution time and optimizing performance. ms.reviewer: snehagunda ms.author: eskot
+description: Learn how autotune auto-adjusts Spark configurations, minimizing workload execution time and optimizing performance.
+You can enable or disable autotune. ms.reviewer: snehagunda ms.author: eskot
 author: ekote